ACashman93/overtime-app/README.md

 - x Needs to be documented if if employee did not log overtime
 - x Create audit log for each text message sent
 - x Need to update end date when confirmed
-- Need to update the audit log status when an overtime status has been rejected
+- x Need to update the audit log status when an overtime status has been rejected
-- Update buttons on employee homepage so they show on mobile
+- x Update buttons on employee homepage so they show on mobile
-- Update buttons to include time span
+- x Update buttons to include time span
-- Update button sort order on employee homepage
+- x Update button sort order on employee homepage
 - Remove unecessary nav bar buttons for managers
 - Fix admin dashboard bug
 - Implement honeybadger for error reporting